The 1969 UFO Chronology

 Flock of turkeys react to orange-red hemisphere or domed disc.

 7:15 p.m.
-Jimmie Carter sighting reported in 1973.
-Document is hard to read but the sighting was was investigated by the International UFO Bureau, Hayden Hewes.
+Jimmie Carter sighting reported the in 1973.
+One document is hard to read but the sighting was investigated by the International UFO Bureau, Hayden Hewes.
 Exact date not known.
+A copy of the 1973-filed report to NICAP on a form 97 is we provide in the main link above.
+Apparently explained away as a barium cloud from an Eglin AFB rocket launch, which demolishes Sheaffer's forced Venus theory.
+(Hewes, Ridge, Sparks)

 Oct.
 10, 1969; Glenwood, MO